Hadesal/codeCoolPowerGroupe/chapter1/05_IntroductionToJSColl/README.md

 ## Tasks

 ### Arrays and Objects
-Finish the <mark>Arrays</mark> and the <mark>Objects</mark> sections of the "Introduction to JavaScript" course on the platform Educative.io.
+Finish the `Arrays` and the `Objects` sections of the "Introduction to JavaScript" course on the platform Educative.io.

 ## Background Material
 Platform: [Educative.io](https://www.educative.io/)